 The Universidad Central del Caribe (UCC) recognizes the right of all persons to work and to advance on the basis of their merit, ability and potential, and is therefore committed to taking any and all steps necessary to identify and alter policies, practices, or other institutional barriers which cause or perpetuate inequality.
-It is the policy of this university to recruit, employ, and promote staff and to admit and serve students without regard to race, color, religion, sex, sexual orientation, age, national origin, or disability.
+It is the policy of this university to recruit, employ, and promote staff and to admit and serve students without regard to race, color, ethnic or national origin, gender, sexual orientation, gender identity and expression, religion, age, ancestry, disability, genetic information, military obligations, veteran status or marital status.